-I use single breed, high quality, non- superwash yarns spun in Laxton's Mill, West Yorkshire for dyeing.
+I use breed specific, high quality, non- superwash yarns sourced and spun in the UK for dyeing.
 A large majority of these wools are British or rare breeds and are all dyed with natural dyes.
 Many of my natural dyes are foraged from my local area or home grown in the garden.
 Sometimes I like to use kitchen waste to dye too.
 My colour inspiration comes mainly from walks in the quiet Irish landscape, stories of epic adventures or sometimes old books and poetry.

 I started spinning when I was at Art College in London, inspired by a good friend who was already spinning, I then took up the craft myself.
 I bought my wheel via eBay and not having had much experience with spinning wheels before, I wasn’t sure what to look for.
 I ended up choosing a rather unique Frank Herring wheel that was hand made in Dorset.
 Once I collected my wheel I couldn’t stop spinning!
 I learnt about different fibres, sheep breeds and techniques, honing my craft.

-In the shop I carry a small range of handspun fibres, including some a beautiful blend of British BFL and alpaca fibre from Co.Tyrone, along with some lustrous Swedish Gotland.
-Because spinning is so labour intensive I only have a small range in stock.
+Occasionally in the shop I carry a small range of handspun fibres.
+Because spinning is so labour intensive I only create handspun skeins when I have time.
 However, if you have a project you’d like a specific skein for, feel free to get in touch.

 All goods are mailed in clear, compostable bags to minimise the environmental impact of posting, and are wrapped in recycled tissue paper.
 Just pop the mailing bag in the compost heap or in the ground and it will compost within 6-24 months!

 I regularly travel throughout Northern Ireland to do demonstrations and workshops in schools, museums and historic buildings.
 Feel free to get in touch via the contact page for more information and pricing or for any other creative project you have in mind.